top of page

 Tia Campbell, PhD Clinical Psychology

-Supervisors Dr. Erinn Hawkins, Professor Melanie Zimmer-Gembeck, Professor Dianne Shanley
+Supervisors: Dr. Erinn Hawkins, Professor Melanie Zimmer-Gembeck, Professor Dianne Shanley

 The digital Rapid Neurodevelopmental Assessment Australia: A validation and diagnostic power study